franncode/noteMe/README.md

-# todo-list
+# ToDo Web

-Basic web app ToDo List
+This is a basic web app ToDo List

 We work with:
 * HTML